-- TCP/IP stack utilization improvements for OSA-Express For the z890 and z990 servers, the number of TCP/IP stacks that can share an OSA-Express adapter increases from 84 to 160 on October 29, 2004.
+- TCP/IP stack utilization improvements for OSA-Express - For the z890 and z990 servers, the number of TCP/IP stacks that can share an OSA-Express adapter has increased from 84 to 160.
 This increase provides additional connections to enable more virtual machines to be connected to an external network.
-IBM plans that z/VM V5R1 will support this hardware enhancement on January 28, 2005, with the PTFs for APARs PQ91421 and VM63524. - Improved virtualization supporting more TCP/IP stacks with OSA-Express2 With the new OSA-Express2 feature for the z890 and z990, planned to be available on January 28, 2005, the maximum number of connections (TCP/IP stacks) allowed can be increased up to 640.
+With the PTFs for APARs VM63524 and PQ91421, z/VM V5R1 supports this hardware enhancement. - Improved virtualization supporting more TCP/IP stacks with OSA-Express2 With the new OSA-Express2 feature for the z890 and z990, the maximum number of connections (TCP/IP stacks) allowed can be increased up to 640.
 Support for 640 TCP/IP stacks is provided by the OSA-Express2 features (Gigabit Ethernet SX, Gigabit Ethernet LX, Gigabeit Ethernet LR) running in QDIO mode only.
-IBM plans that z/VM V5R1 will support this new capability to allow additional connections to virtual machines, particularly Linux images, on January 28, 2005, with the PTFs for APARs PQ91421 and VM63524.
+With the PTFs for APARs VM63524 and PQ91421, z/VM V5R1 supports this new capability to allow additional connections to virtual machines, particularly Linux images.